What is unschooling? If you are interested in homeschooling or new to homeschooling, you probably hear the word unschooling from time to time.

 ALSO CHECK OUT : HOW TO START UNSCHOOLING

-Unschooling is based on the theories and teaching of John Holt.
+Unschooling is based on the theories and teachings of John Holt.

 John Holt was an author and educator and pioneered the unschool movement.